bjartwolf/Kebab/README.md

 ## Manual Setup

-If you don't want to use a viritual machine, you'll need to get F#, Visual Studio Code and the Ionide plugin.
+If you don't want to use a virtual machine, you'll need to get F#, Visual Studio Code and the Ionide plugin.
 Follow the F# Software Foundation's installation guide for [linux](http://fsharp.org/use/linux/), [mac](http://fsharp.org/use/mac/) or [windows](http://fsharp.org/use/windows/).

 ### Getting wierd F#-output in VSCode?